middelink/mikrotik-fwban/README.md

 ## Command Line Flags

-* --blocktime: Set the life time for dynamically managed entries.
+* `--blocktime`: Set the life time for dynamically managed entries.
 The MikroTik will be told to remove the entry from the blacklist after this many hours.
 If autodelete is true mikrotik-fwban will take care of the deletion.
-Default is
+Default is 1 week.
-* --filename: Path of the configuration file to read.
+* `--filename`: Path of the configuration file to read.
 Default is /etc/mikrotik-fwban.cfg.
-* --port: UDP port we listen on for syslog formatted messages.
+* `--port`: UDP port we listen on for syslog formatted messages.
   Default is 10514.
-* --autodelete: Autodelete entries when they expire.
+* `--autodelete`: Autodelete entries when they expire.
 Aka, don't trust Mikrotik to do it for us.
-Default is one week.
+Default is true.
-* --verbose: Be more verbose in our logging.
+* `--verbose`: Be more verbose in our logging.
 Default is false.
-* --debug: Be absolutely staggering in our logging.
+* `--debug`: Be absolutely staggering in our logging.
 Default is false.

 ## Installation